dropbox/zxcvbn/README.md

 > zxcvbn('Tr0ub4dour&3');
 ```

 And should automatically work with browserify.
 The easiest browserify setup is to include `zxcvbn.js` in your main bundle.
-If the size of the script is an issue, consider instead adding a loading script modeled after `zxcvbn-async.js` to your main bundle, such that `zxcvbn.js` loads asynchronously in the background without blocking page load.
-See comments in `zxcvbn-async.js` -- you'll likely only need to change `ZXCVBN_SRC` to make it work.
+If script size is an issue, see the [performance](#perf) section below for ways to reduce latency.

 ## RequireJS

-Add [zxcvbn.js](https://raw.githubusercontent.com/dropbox/zxcvbn/master/zxcvbn.js) to your project (using bower or direct download) and import as usual:
+Add [zxcvbn.js](https://raw.githubusercontent.com/dropbox/zxcvbn/master/lib/zxcvbn.js) to your project (using bower, npm or direct download) and import as usual:

 ``` javascript
 requirejs(["relpath/to/zxcvbn"], function (zxcvbn) {